Destivano/RayTracer/README.md

 # RayTracer

-This project was developed in just **6 days** at **ENSTA Paris** as part of the course **CSC_4IN04_TA**, in collaboration with my classmate.
+This project was developed in just **6 days** at **ENSTA Paris** as part of the course **CSC_4IN04_TA**, in collaboration with my classmate(Yassine ZANNED).
 The goal was to implement a basic ray tracing engine from scratch, progressively building up features to render simple 3D scenes with realistic lighting.

 ## 📅 Project Timeline